Achievable logoAchievable logo

 Bank issues

-While bank products are part of the finance world, many banking products are not considered securities and therefore are not tested on the exam.
-Regardless, some cross over into our world.
-We’ll discuss the following in this chapter:
+While bank products are part of the finance world, many banking products aren’t considered securities and therefore aren’t tested on the exam.
+Still, a few overlap with the securities markets.
+This chapter covers:

 • Certificates of deposit (CDs)